-Farhin Ali, BS-EEAP BA
+Farhin Ali, BS-EEAP BA IEEE

 (Certified Advanced Neurofeedback Trainer)

 My name is Farhin Ali.
 I worked for 3 years with high school students as a tutor/counselor for Upward Bound at Baldwin Wallace College, a program designed to academically enrich and emotionally support adolescents to increase college acceptance rates.
-I hold a BS in Electrical Engineering and Applied Physics from CWRU, and a BA from BWC where I studied Art & French Education.
+I hold a BS in Electrical Engineering and Applied Physics from CWRU, and a BA from BWC where I studied Art, French and Education.
 My background as an electrical engineer and an academic tutor/counselor gives me a unique perspective on the application of EEG neurofeedback and advanced wellness technologies for brain performance.

 My interest in neurofeedback began when one of my sons was diagnosed with ADHD in high school.
 Medications had alarming side effects and costly educational learning programs had short-lived impact.
 It was neurofeedback that gave him the ability to focus without ADHD medications.